binnes/TechZoneAutomation/docs/bom.md

 The iascable build command will create a folder called output, if it doesn't already exist, then generate a folder within the output folder named using the **name** property in the metadata section of the BOM.

 Within this folder will be a file called **bom.yaml** which will be an expanded version of the original BOM (my_bom.yaml), pulling in all dependencies.
 If a dependency cannot be automatically resolved you will get an error detailing which dependencies cannot be resolved.

-## Variables

-When a BOM is deployed there are some variables (values) that need to be provided to configure each module, so the desired state can be achieved.

-When a module is created, a set of input variables are defined with the option of providing a default value for an input variable.

-Some of the input variables may be generated by a dependent module.

-The module.yaml file for a module defines the required input variables and if the variable comes from a dependent module.
-It is also possible for a module to define optional input variables.

-As the modules are Terraform modules, there are also the Terraform variable definitions (usually in variables.tf and output.tf).
-The Terraform files have the variable definitions along with any default values.

-!!!Todo
-    What is the relationship between the input/output variables defined in the module.yaml file and the Terraform input/output variables defined in the Terraform (.tf) files?

-    -   is there any validation between the .yaml BOM and .tf files?
-    -   what is the purpose of the variable information in the modules.yaml file?
-        -   is it used to generate the Terraform files in the output folder?
-    -   should the Terraform files be regarded as the source of truth?

-You will need to provide some input variables for most modules.
-These allow you to customise the deployment without needing to alter the module code.
-It is possible to add variable values to the BOM yaml file, but Terraform provides a number of ways to provide values to input variables:

--   using the **-var** command line argument to pass values when invoking Terraform on the command line or from a script
--   from a file containing the variable values
--   as environment variables.
-The environment variable format Terraform uses is TF_VAR_ prepended to the input variable name

-If the **launch.sh** script is used to launch a tools container (Docker or Podman), then there is a specific process in place to pass environment variables using a **credentials.properties** file.

-!!!Todo
-    Work out if Multipass uses credentials.properties

-!!!Note
-    The **-var** command line argument to the **terraform** command can only be used if you are not using the **apply.sh** script.
-See the [deploy](deploy.md) section for details of running a deployment

-!!!Error
-    Need to find out how the credentials.property file works as I can't get it working:

-    -   created in file in output directory (same directory as launch.sh)
-    -   format seems to be an issue
-        -   [slack message](https://ibm-cloud.slack.com/archives/C039DRPL77U/p1660674488382209) advises export should be added to each line, but this is an invalid format for podman
-        -   valid lines for file passed with **--env-file** command line argument should be `TF_VAR_gitops_repo_username=binnes`
-        -   this format is accepted by podman, and the environment variables are correctly set in the container
-        -   the value for the variable is not prompted, so seems to indicate that the environment variables are being used but the values that appear in the generated variables.yaml file are not correct: `value: TF_VAR_gitops_repo_username=binnes`
-    -   runtime information (Intel Mac, MacOS 12.5.1, iascable 2.15.1, cli-tools container v1.2 )

-!!!Todo
-    what is the preferred/opinionated way to pass variables into the deploy process?

-    -   in the BOM
-    -   a variables file
-    -   environment variables
-    -   how are sensitive credentials supposed to be managed?

-!!!Todo
-    workout what the apply.sh script does with the variables.yaml and terraform/terraform.tfvars files.
-They are backed up by the script

-If variables are not passed into the deploy and no default value has been defined, then you will be prompted to provide the values at deploy time